-A native of California, Dominic Teresi is principal bassoon of Tafelmusik, teaches at The Juilliard School, and plays regular principal positions with Boston Early Music Festival and Carmel Bach Festival.
-He is a member of the seventeenth-century chamber group QUICKSILVER and faculty chamber ensemble Juilliard Baroque.
-In demand on dulcian, baroque, classical and modern bassoon, he has also enjoyed playing with Le Concert d’Astrée, Orchestre Révolutionnaire et Romantique, Philharmonia Baroque, Arion Baroque Orchestra, Ensemble Caprice, Toronto Consort, and Apollo’s Fire.
-His playing has been acclaimed as “lively and graceful” (New York Times), “breath-stopping … managing to plumb every technical trick while also shaping the music with great skill” (Toronto Star) and “reminding us of the expressive powers of the bassoon” (The Globe and Mail).
+Dominic Teresi is principal bassoon of Tafelmusik, teaches historical bassoons and chamber music at The Juilliard School, and is a principal player with Boston Early Music Festival and Carmel Bach Festival.
+He is a member of the chamber group QUICKSILVER.
+In demand on dulcian, baroque, classical, romantic, and modern bassoon, he has also enjoyed engagements with Le Concert d’Astrée, Orchestre Révolutionnaire et Romantique, Handel and Haydn Society, Philharmonia Baroque, Arion, American Bach Soloists, Ensemble Caprice, and others.
+His playing has been praised as “stellar” (New York Times), “breath-stopping … managing to plumb every technical trick while also shaping the music with great skill” (Toronto Star), and “reminding us of the expressive powers of the bassoon” (The Globe and Mail).

 Dominic has received critical acclaim for recordings of Vivaldi and Fasch bassoon concertos, and has appeared as a concerto soloist throughout Europe, Australia, and North America.
 He has been a featured artist on CBC Radio, performing a nationally broadcast radio concert of bassoon sonatas and concertos.
 In addition to his work at Juilliard, Mr. Teresi teaches at the Tafelmusik Baroque Summer Institute and American Bach Soloists Academy, and has presented research on the dulcian at the Musikinstrumentenbau Symposium in Saxony-Anhalt.
 He holds a Masters degree and an Artist Diploma in modern bassoon from Yale University, and a Doctorate in Early Music from Indiana University.